-It consists of many parachains with potentially differing characteristics, such as ability to provide anonymity or formal verification.
+It consists of many parachains with potentially differing characteristics which can make it easier to achieve anonymity or formal verification.
 Transactions can be spread out across the chains, allowing many more to be processed in the same period of time.
 Polkadot ensures that each of these blockchains remains secure and that any dealings between them are faithfully executed.
 Specialised parachains called bridges can be created to link independent chains.

 Coordinates consensus and transaction delivery between chains

 Constituent blockchains which gather and process transactions

 Link to blockchains with their own consensus such as Ethereum

 Enjoyed by all parachains.
 In Polkadot making a new parachain does not require building a community from scratch to provide secure execution.

 Communication between parachains.
 These are exchanged on every block and enable data including tokens to be transferred.

 Secure the relay chain by staking DOTs, validating proofs from collators and participating in consensus with other validators.

 Secure the relay chain by selecting good validators and staking DOTs